henrhie/expo/docs/pages/development-builds/getting-started.md

 As you can see, creating a new native build from scratch takes long enough that you'll be tempted to switch tasks and lose your focus.

-But now that you have a development build for your project installed on your device, you won't have to wait for the native build process again until you change the underlying native code that powers your app!
+But now that you have a development build of your project installed on your device, you won't have to wait for the native build process again until you change the underlying native code that powers your app!

 Instead, all you need to do to start developing is to run: